ko-ichi-h/khcoder/README.md

 ## Note

 This repository is primarily for Discussions.
-The source code here is outdated beta version.
+The source code contained herein is an outdated beta version.